• Skip to primary navigation

 Quick Pickled Red Onions Recipe

-This is such a simple recipe and the perfect accompaniment to Mexican and Caribbean meals.
+Quick pickled red onions is such an easy recipe and the perfect accompaniment to your favorite meals.
 The pungent heat from the red onion dissipates overnight into a sweet crunch and a vibrant pink color.
 Its flavor is as bright as its appearance.

 4.93 from 13 votes